lin-stephanie/astro-antfustyle-theme/src/content/blog/sync-updates.md

 Finally, if major updates are available, carefully review the release notes to avoid any breaking changes before proceeding with the update.

-In addition to using `pnpm`, consider :link[Taze]{id=antfu-collective/taze} (for monorepos) or :link[npm-check-updates]{id=raineorshine/npm-check-updates}
+In addition to using `pnpm`, consider :link[Taze]{id=antfu-collective/taze style=github} (for monorepos) or :link[npm-check-updates]{id=raineorshine/npm-check-updates style=github}

 ## Wrapping Up

 That's it!
 Keeping your project updated may seem like work initially, but it becomes easier over time.
 Plus, it's worth it to enjoy the new features and improvements with each update.

-If you run into any issues or have questions along the way, don't hesitate to jump into the [discussions](https://github.com/lin-stephanie/astro-antfustyle-theme) or open an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues).
-We're all learning and improving together! 🌟
+If you encounter any issues, find errors, or see opportunities for improvement as you explore the theme, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme/discussions), or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).
+Your feedback is highly appreciated!

 Happy coding, and may your projects continue to thrive! 🚀